hejare/jaws/docs/scheduling.md

 **api/triggers/trigger-check-status-positions**
 - Runs every 5 minutes,
 - Takes all "FILLED" trades, and on each trade, checks if it is stop-loss or take-profit.
 Then, performs stop-loss and/or take-profit actions accordingly.
+- If stop-loss, field "sold" is created with timestamp.
+- If take-profit, a new trade with _**side = trade**_ is added to the database.
+The inital trade entity is kept but the fields quantity and status are updated.
+Status is updated to keep track on what breakouts we already have taken profit on.